-California was attractive to Italians because it had a small immigrant population.
-Cities like New York were known for being overpopulated with immigrant communities.
+California was attractive to Italians because had a small immigrant Cities population.
+New York were known for being overpopulated with immigrant communities.
 Also, California was known for having a Mediterranean climate like Italy.
 Immigrants needed this climate for the type of crops that they were used to growing in their homeland.
-California had the perfect soil for popular Italian foods like eggplant, artichokes, broccoli, lemons, and grapes.
+California had the perfect soil for popular Italian foods like egaplant, artichokes, broccoli, lemons, and grapes.